 By Jim Twamley

-Many hospitals have designated RV parking.
+Many hospitals have designated RV parking for when you need hospital care.
 In fact, many have hook-ups that patients and family members can use for free.
 Often the idea of a designated spot for parking RVs comes as an afterthought, so hospitals may have sites grafted into an existing parking lot.
 In cases like these, electric is great, water sometimes, but don’t expect to find a sewer hookup.